CreativeMaladjustment/stelligent-u-020201208/12-codepipeline/README.md

 _Is executing a CloudFormation template a legitimate example of an "application"?
 Provide an explanation._

+> Pipelines could execute CloudFormation or other Infrastructure_as_Code templates such as Terraform.
+These are valid applications to be deployed.

 #### Question: Pipeline Template

 _Is your Pipeline template portable?
 Update and re-create your Pipeline if